Newly-Elected Bengaluru Deputy Mayor, 44, Dies Of Heart Attack

 Bangalore's newly-elected Deputy Mayor, Ramila Umashankar of the Janata Dal (Secular), died of a massive heart attack on Thursday night.
-She was 44 years old.
+The 44-year-old was rushed to a hospital after she complained of severe chest pain at about 12.45 am but died without responding to treatment, family sources said.
+She is survived by her husband D Umashankar and two children.

+The Bruhat Bengaluru Mahanagara Palike (BBMP) has declared a holiday in its schools and colleges on Friday as a mark of respect to Ms Umashankar.

-Ms Umashankar was also a corporator from Kaveripura ward of Karnataka.
-She was elected as the Deputy Mayor of Bengaluru on September 28.
+The Deputy Mayor, who was elected on September 28, was also a corporator from Kaveripura ward of Karnataka.

 Karnataka Chief Minister HD Kumaraswamy expressed grief over Ms Umashankar's death.